-Families can talk about the mom’s mental illness in Where the Watermelons Grow.
+Families can talk about the mom's mental illness in Where the Watermelons Grow.
 Do you know anyone who has a serious mental illness?
 How does it affect the person?
-How does it affect their family and others who love them?
+How does it affect that person's family and others who love him or her?

 What characters come forward to offer help to Della and her family?
 Do you have other adults or families you can turn to if you need help?
 How does your own family offer help to others?

 Do you know much about farms and farm communities?
 Did you learn anything about crops and cultivation from the story?
 How does the setting affect and influence the story?